How to Avoid Fighting Rust Borrow Checker

 The borrowing to QCellOwner "centralizes" the borrowing of many QCells associated with it, ensuring mutable borrow exclusiveness.
 Using it require passing borrow of QCellOwner in argument everywhere it's used.

 QCell will fail to borrow if the owner ID doesn't match.
-Different to RefCell, if owner ID matches, it won't panic just because nested borrow.
+Different to RefCell, if owner ID matches, it won't panic just because of nested borrow.

 Its runtime cost is low.
 When borrowing, it just checks whether cell's id matches owner's id.
 It has memory cost of owner ID per cell.